Statistical Consistency of Set-Membership Estimator for Linear Systems: Numerical Experiments

 \section{Numerical Experiments}

-We demonstrate consistency of our estimator (\ref{eqn:est}) through two numerical experiments.
+We demonstrate consistency of our estimator (\ref{eqn:est}) through two experiments.
 The first compares (\ref{eqn:est}) to OLS on identification for a dynamics matrix where OLS is inconsistent.
-The second uses (\ref{eqn:est}) in order to construct a switching control policy that stabilizes the closed-loop system.
+The second uses (\ref{eqn:est}) to construct a switching control policy that identifies the stable mode of a switched linear system.